Meet the nurse who can harm you then heal you

 Efobi, meanwhile, has won several middleweight titles and hopes to become national champion in her class.

-She also competes in poomsae, a non-combat version of the martial art where you run through a sequence of moves and attacks, and instructs at a Pan African Martial Arts International (Panamai) school - where she can combine the two things she loves most.
+She also competes in poomsae - a non-combat version of the martial art where you run through a sequence of moves and attacks - and instructs at a Pan African Martial Arts International (Panamai) school, where she can combine the two things she loves most.

 "I am following my passion, which is being a taekwondo instructor, but I am bringing nursing into taekwondo - I manage injuries during taekwondo training," she said.